ttalvitie/tinygeom2d/README.md

 The use of exact arithmetic also enables the use of symbolic perturbations, which removes the need for handling degenerate cases (such as three points being collinear) by symbolically moving each point an infinitesimally small distance from its original location.
 For more information about the symbolic perturbation used by the library, see the comments in `geometry.hpp`.

 ## Usage
 tinygeom2d is a header-only library, so you can start using it simply by copying the tinygeom2d directory to your project directory (or anywhere in the include path).
+C++11 support is required from the compiler.
 The library is licensed with the permissive MIT license, so you can use it however you like provided that you retain the copyright notice and license terms in all copies.
 See the examples and API reference below for instructions on how to use the library.

 # Examples
 ## Domains and points